 During 2018, the Company divested all of its properties located in the previous Permian Basin operating region.
+The Company divested of all of its assets in Michigan in July of 2019 and has entered into an agreement to divest of all of its assets in Illinois, which is anticipated to close in August of 2019.
 See below and Note 3 for details of the Company's divestitures.
+As a result of these divestitures, the Company will no longer have a Michigan/Illinois operating region.

-For the three months ended March 31, 2019, the Company's results included the following:
+For the three months ended June 30, 2019, the Company's results included the following: